Kachur Family Recipes

 Chicken Paprikas

-Chicken Paprikas (pronounced Paprikash) is another traditional Hungarian dish, a delectable chicken in paprika-infused sauce.
+Chicken Paprikas (pronounced paprikash) is another traditional Hungarian dish, a delectable chicken in paprika-infused sauce.
 It was a go-to for Grandma Kachur, and I remember having it with her many delicious times.

 Tips and Tricks